-4.4.2 Sensor Range
+4.4.2 Calibration Level

-The Sensor Range is selectable between 0-20ppm, 0-50ppm, or 0-100ppm depending on the installed sensor.
-To adjust the Sensor Range of the Model S4000T, apply the magnet to the GM Logo on the cover of the unit until "SE" is displayed, then remove the magnet.
+To adjust the calibration level of the Model S4000C, apply the magnet to the GM Logo on the cover of the unit, until "SE" is displayed, then remove the magnet.
 This puts the unit into Setup Mode.
-After a few seconds "Sr" will be displayed.
-Apply and remove the magnet to adjust the Sensor Range.
-The current Sensor Range will be displayed.
-To change the sensor range, apply and remove the magnet repeatedly, until the desired range is displayed.
-Once the desired range is displayed, wait 3 seconds and "Fi" will be displayed.
-Apply and remove the magnet, to return to the next level of the Setup menu.
+After a few seconds "cL" will be displayed.
+Apply and remove the magnet to adjust the calibration level.
+The current calibration level will be displayed.
+To change the calibration level, apply and remove the magnet repeatedly, until the desired level is displayed.
+Holding the magnet in place will cause the display to advance rapidly after a few seconds.
+Once the desired value is displayed, wait 3 seconds and "Fi" will be displayed.
+Apply and remove the magnet to return to the next level of the Setup menu.
 When "Fi" is displayed again, apply and remove the magnet to return to normal operation.
+The default calibration level is 50% LEL.